Whittaker--Henderson smoothing revisited: A modern statistical framework for practical use: How to improve smoothing computational efficiency?

+However, this flexibility comes at a computational cost.
+Some key operations, such as (implicit) matrix inversions, scale cubically with the number of parameters.
+As a result, WH smoothing may become impractical with large number of combinations or when applied repeatedly (e.g.~in simulations or bootstraps).

+In one-dimensional settings, such as age-only models with annual discretization, the number of points rarely exceeds 100, and computation time is negligible.
+In contrast, two-dimensional use cases---common in insurance---can lead to substantially larger datasets:

-\begin{itemize} \item For the disability risk in France, it is necessary to construct disability survival tables for entry ages ranging from 18 to 61 and exit ages ranging from the entry age to 62.
-This represents \([(62 - 18) \times (62 - 18 + 1) / 2 = 990\) observations. \item Also for the disability risk in France, it is necessary to construct transition tables from incapacity to disability for entry ages ranging from 18 to 67 and monthly incapacity durations ranging from 0 to 36 months.
-This represents \((67 - 18) \times (36 - 0) = 1,764\) observations. \item For the long-term care risk, as the coverage is lifelong, it is necessary to construct tables for all ages and years spent in long-term care encountered in the data.
-Assuming observation ages ranging from 50 to 110 and durations ranging from 0 to 20 years, this represents \((110 - 50) \times (20 - 0) = 1,200\) observations. \end{itemize}
+\begin{itemize} \item Disability tables in France must cover entry ages from 18 to 61 and exit ages up to 62, resulting in \((62 - 18) \times (62 - 18 + 1) / 2 = 990\) combinations. \item Transition tables from short-term incapacity to disability involve entry ages from 18 to 67 and monthly durations from 0 to 36 months, yielding \((67 - 18) \times 36 = 1,764\) combinations. \item Long-term care (LTC) models require coverage over ages 50 to 100 and durations from 0 to 20 years, totalling \((100 - 50) \times (20 - 0) = 1,000\) combinations (in practice, this number may be lower due to data sparsity). \end{itemize}

-The practical applications described above thus require computation times of at least several minutes for each smoothing application.
-When such smoothing is used repeatedly, for example when combined with simulations, reducing the computation time becomes a vital goal.